Absorption of hybrid fibre modes by Cs atoms in quadrupole transitions

 \subsection{Derivation of the Rabi frequency}

-Having described both the mode functions and the dispersion relations of the hybrid fibre modes with which the atomic two-level system interacts, we now turn to describe the two-level system itself as consisting of a two-level atom engaging with the fibre through its electric quadrupole moment.
+Having described both the mode functions and the dispersion relations of the hybrid fiber modes with which the atomic two-level system interacts, we now turn to describe the two-level system itself as consisting of a two-level atom engaging with the fiber through its electric quadrupole moment.
 The ground and excited states of the two-level-atom involved in the atomic quadrupole transition are $\{\ket{g}, \ket{e}\}$ with corresponding frequencies $\omega_g$ and $\omega_e$, respectively, corresponding to the resonance frequency $\omega_a=(\omega_e- \omega_g)$.
-The interaction Hamiltonian is written in Cartesian coordinate systems as a multipolar series with fields evaluated at the center of mass coordinate $\mathbf{R}=(X, Y, Z)$ and can be written as \cite{Bougouffa, Bougouffa20, babiker2018atoms, lembessis2013enhanced, Al-Awfi2019,Bougouffa_2021}
+The interaction Hamiltonian is written in Cartesian coordinate systems as a multipolar series with fields evaluated at the center of mass coordinate $\mathbf{R}=(X, Y, Z)$ and can be written as \cite{Bougouffa, Bougouffa20, babiker2018atoms, lembessis2013enhanced, Al-Awfi2019, Bougouffa_2021}

-where the first term $\hat{H}_{D}=- \hat{\bm{d}}.\mathbf{ \hat{E}}(\mathbf{R})$ stands for the electric dipole interaction between the neutral atom and the electric field, $\bm{ \hat{d}}=q\mathbf{r}$ is the electric dipole moment vector, where $\mathbf{r}=(x,y,z)$ is the internal electronic-type position vector with components $(x,y,z)$ written as $x_i,\;\;i=1,2,3$. $\bm{ \hat{E}}(\mathbf{R})$ is the electric field vector evaluated at the centre of mass coordinate ${\bf R}$.
-The atomic transition process in question is taken here to be dipole-forbidden, but quadrupole-allowed, so it is the second (quadrupole) interaction term in Eq.(\ref{e10}) that dominates in this case.
+where the first term $\hat{H}_{D}=- \hat{\bm{d}}.\mathbf{ \hat{E}}(\mathbf{R})$ stands for the electric dipole interaction between the neutral atom and the electric field, $\bm{ \hat{d}}$ is the electric dipole moment vector, where $\mathbf{r}=(x,y,z)$ is the internal electronic-type position vector with components $(x,y,z)$ written as $x_i,\;\;i=1,2,3$. $\bm{ \hat{E}}(\mathbf{R})$ is the electric field vector evaluated at the center of mass coordinate ${\bf R}$.
+The atomic transition process in question is taken here to be dipole-forbidden but quadrupole-allowed, so it is the second (quadrupole) interaction term in Eq.(\ref{e10}) that dominates in this case.
 We have

-This is essentially the coupling between the Cartesian components of the quadrupole moment tensor ${\hat{Q}}_{ij}=ex_ix_j$ and the gradients of the electric field vector components, evaluated at the centre-of-mass coordinate $\mathbf{R}$.
-Here $\nabla_i$ are components of the del operator which act only on the spatial coordinates of the transverse electric field vector $\mathbf{ E}$ as a function of the centre of mass vector $\mathbf{ R}= (X, Y, Z)$.
+This is essentially the interaction involving the Cartesian components of the quadrupole moment tensor ${\hat{Q}}_{ij}=ex_ix_j$ and the gradients of the electric field vector components, evaluated at the center-of-mass coordinate $\mathbf{R}$.
+Here $\nabla_i$ are components of the ${\bn {\nabla}}$ vector operator which act only on the spatial coordinates of the transverse electric field vector $\mathbf{ E}$ as a function of the center of mass vector $\mathbf{ R}= (X, Y, Z)$.